2016 New Hampshire Senate election

 The 2016 New Hampshire Senate election was held on November 8, 2016, concurrently with the elections for the New Hampshire House of Representatives, to elect members to the 165th New Hampshire General Court.

 All 24 seats in the New Hampshire Senate were up for election.
-It resulted in Republicains maintaining control of both chambers of the New Hampshire General Court.
+It resulted in Republicans maintaining control of both chambers of the New Hampshire General Court.

-In addition, Republican Chris Sununu won the open 2016 New Hampshire gubernatorial election giving the New Hampshire Republican Party total control of the state government for the first time since Republican governor Craig Benson was defeated by Democrat John Lynch in the 2004 New Hampshire gubernatorial election.
-Furthermore, Democratic nominee Hillary Clinton was able to win the state in 2016 Presidential election by fewer than 3,000 votes (0.4%) and Democrat Maggie Hassan won 2016 United States Senate election by around 1,000 votes (0.2%).

 Primary elections were held on September 13, 2016.
+In addition, Republican Chris Sununu won the open 2016 gubernatorial election, giving the New Hampshire Republican Party total control of the state government for the first time since Republican governor Craig Benson was defeated by Democrat John Lynch in the 2004 gubernatorial election.
+Furthermore, Democratic nominee Hillary Clinton was able to win the state in the 2016 Presidential election by fewer than 3,000 votes (0.4%) and Democrat Maggie Hassan won the 2016 United States Senate election by around 1,000 votes (0.2%).

 Background

-In the 2014 New Hampshire state elections, Republicans expanded their majority in the New Hampshire Senate to a margin of 14–10.
-Republicans also gained control of the New Hampshire House of Representatives.
-On the other hand, incumbent Democratic governor Maggie Hassan was able to secure a second two-year term preventing total Republican control.
+In the 2014 New Hampshire state elections, Republicans expanded their majority in the New Hampshire Senate to a margin of 14–10, winning control of the chamber for a third consecutive time.
+Also in 2014, Republicans regained control of the New Hampshire House of Representatives, while Democratic governor Maggie Hassan won a second two-year term, preventing total Republican control.